-Victim advocates have a wide range of duties, all of them geared toward helping crime victim cope with the trauma that the crime has brought about and navigate the criminal justice system.
+Victim advocates have a wide range of duties, all geared toward helping crime victims cope with the trauma that the crime has brought about and navigate the criminal justice system.
 These responsibilities can include:

 - Counsel crime victims and witnesses.